Electing to go to court

 What happens next?

-After the Revenue NSW receives your court election you will be sent a Court Attendance Notice (CAN).
+After the Revenue NSW receives your court request you will be sent a Court Attendance Notice (CAN).
 It may take several weeks for your CAN to be sent to you.

 Sample: Court Attendance Notice